Th33-L1ght/Moonflow-Monitor/README.md

     *   `NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID`
     *   `NEXT_PUBLIC_FIREBASE_APP_ID`

-4. Finally, get your Firebase Hosting URL (it looks like `your-app-name.web.app`) and add it as a secret as well:
+4. Finally, get your Firebase Hosting URL.
+You can find this in your **Firebase Console** under the **Hosting** section; it usually ends in `.web.app`.
+Add this URL as a secret as well:
     *   `NEXT_PUBLIC_APP_URL`

 ### Step 4: Push to Deploy!